joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/17/climate/amit-forlit-hacking-court.html

 **N.Y.C.
 Doormen and Building Owners Reach an Agreement to Avert a Strike**\
-`The deal affects about 34,000 apartment building workers.
-The last time they had staged a walkout was in 1991.`\
+`The deal would provide pay raises and maintain free health insurance for about 34,000 apartment building workers.`\
 https://www.nytimes.com/2026/04/17/nyregion/nyc-doorman-strike-averted.html

 **An Explosion Rattles a Toronto Neighborhood.
 Was a Drake Video to Blame?**\